• Skip to primary navigation

 • Contact you before 8am or after 9pm.
 Also if a debt collector knows that you're not allowed to receive the debt collector’s communications at work, then the debt collector is not allowed to contact you there.

-• The debt collector may not harass you or anyone else in regards to the debt.
+• The debt collector may not harass you or anyone else in regard to the debt.

 • If you tell the debt collector to stop contacting you in writing, they must stop contacting you except to take legally allowed actions against you, such as filing a lawsuit (if this happens, you need to get a student loan lawyer ASAP).